nirnicole/AI_ML_Repositories_Python/README.md

 # AI_algorithms_Python

-note:
-due to copyrights i have posted only the parts i wrote for the well known pacman school project i've worked on.
+I will post here varius algorithms and concepts i will explore!

 # CSP:
-Constraint satisfaction problems \n you can see a basic framework for the csp. topics coverd in csp.py (framework file):
+Constraint satisfaction problems <br/>
+you can see a basic framework for the csp. topics coverd in csp.py (framework file):
 - Backtrack algorithm